smartdevicelink/sdl_evolution/proposals/NNNN-sharing-wifi-ssid-and-password.md

 ## Potential downsides

 Apps need to include additional permissions to use APIs to connect to WiFi.
-However, it would provide convenience to users if Apps can connect to HMI automatically instead of the manual process.
+However, it would provide convenience to users if Apps can connect to HMI automatically instead of the manual process and thus outweighs mentioned downside.

 ## Impact on existing code